Regional Plan for Mental Health and Suicide Prevention

 To improve the mental health of our community, we must improve our mental health and suicide prevention systems.
 This requires a partnership approach; involvement from consumers, their families and carers, the community, service providers, hospital networks, not-for-profit organisations and the Federal and State Governments is key to ensuring we can create the right mental health system for our community.

 The Regional Plan is a partnership initiative and overseen by a Steering Group made up of representatives from:

 - Peninsula Health

-If you live or work in the SEMPHN region, you will be invited to attend these workshops and help us get a better understanding of what is and isn’t working in the current mental health and suicide prevention systems.
-Your feedback will support the development of the Regional Plan.
+Throughout October and November 2019, the Regional Plan Steering Group conducted consultations with consumers of mental health services, carers, service providers, GPs and practice managers.
+Through focus groups and surveys, everyone who took part has given us a better understanding of what is and isn’t working in our current mental health and suicide prevention systems.
+All feedback will support the development of the Regional Plan.
 Once complete, the Regional Plan will be available on the SEMPHN website.